-It is designed to can store and sync passwords across devices with "zero-knowledge" encryption.
+Dropbox Passwords is designed to store and sync passwords across devices with "zero-knowledge" encryption.
 It can also auto-fill credential fields.
 It's worth noting Dropbox Passwords uses technology and assets that Dropbox acquired when it bought Valt last year.

-Dropbox is introducing a new way to automatically back up folders from your Mac or PC to Dropbox, including a way to pick which folders Dropbox backs up.
-This feature will be available in beta for Dropbox Basic, Professional, and Plus users from 16 June 2020.
+Dropbox is launching a new way to automatically back up folders from your Mac or PC to Dropbox, including the ability to pick which folders Dropbox backs up.
+This feature is available for Dropbox Basic, Professional, and Plus users.

-Dropbox acquired HelloSign last year, and now it's adding an e-signature feature, so you can send, receive, and sign documents without ever leaving Dropbox.
+Nope.
+Dropbox acquired HelloSign last year, and now, it's adding an e-signature feature, so you can send, receive, and sign documents without ever leaving Dropbox.
 It will be available to “a subset of users” in private beta in June 2020.
-It'll be available to all users from July 2020.
+It'll be available to all users sometime in summer 2020.